Parkinson Disease Dementia (cont.)

-Persons with PD, with or without dementia, may often respond slowly to questions and requests.
+Persons with Parkinson's disease, with or without dementia, may often respond slowly to questions and requests.
 They may become dependent, fearful, indecisive, and passive.
-As the disease progresses, many people with PD may become increasingly dependent on spouses or caregivers.
+As the disease progresses, many people with Parkinson's disease may become increasingly dependent on spouses or caregivers.

-Major mental disorders are common in PD.
+Major mental disorders are common in Parkinson's disease.
 Two or more of these may appear together in the same person.

-The combination of depression, dementia, and PD usually means a faster cognitive decline and more severe disability.
+The combination of depression, dementia, and Parkinson's disease usually means a faster cognitive decline and more severe disability.
 Hallucinations, delusions, agitation, and manic states can occur as adverse effects of drug treatment of Parkinson's disease, this might complicate the diagnosis of Parkinson's dementia.

 Must Read Articles Related to Parkinson Disease Dementia